 In some cases, there are compelling reasons to use a NoSQL database, for example, scalability or suitability for your data model.
 Although using the Django ORM with a NoSQL database can be challenging, it is possible with some limitations.
 For example, many types of database joins can expressed in Django, but are not supported by Cloud Datastore and other NoSQL databases like MongoDB.
 One possibility is to use a mixed SQL and NoSQL approach that uses different databases for different types of data.

 For a managed, massively-scalable NoSQL solution, consider Cloud Datastore , which is a non-relational database that scales better than a SQL solution.

 For many years, the most popular approach to making the Django ORM work with NoSQL solutions was Django non-rel, but the project is a fork of Django that has not been kept up to date with the main line.
 A new project called Djangae has emerged, which provides a Django ORM backend for Cloud Datastore without forking Django.
 While Djangae looks extremely promising, it is not an officially supported way to run Django on App Engine.

 App Engine comes with a built-in Memcached service.
 To install Memcached on Compute Engine, you can use Cloud Launcher.
-To install Memcached on either Compute Engine or Container Engine, you can use the Memcached Docker image.
+To install Memcached on either Compute Engine or Kubernetes Engine, you can use the Memcached Docker image.
 Similarly you can install Redis by using Cloud Launcher or the Redis docker image.